 Education Programs

 Educational programs at SBCoA are coordinated through the ORE Core.
 Programs include monthly seminars on Alzheimer’s disease for professionals and students.
 Community events are offered in collaboration with the local Alzheimer’s Association and groups such as the Area Agency on Aging.
-One of our most popular programs is the Family Caregiver Workshop for family caregivers.
+One of our most popular programs is the Dementia Caregiver Workshop for family caregivers.
 This half-day program is offered quarterly.
 Professional and community conferences on topics of special interest are offered through the UK-ADRC and products are developed to meet community needs, e.g., the Book of Alzheimer’s for African-American Churches.
 Faculty and staff make numerous presentations in Lexington and surrounding areas.
 To find out more about upcoming programs, visit https://medicine.uky.edu/centers/sbcoa/events.

 Postdoctoral Scholars and Graduate Students Training